SaakshiMV/FPCV_Edge_Corner_Detector/README.md

-Absolutely!
-I cleaned up your README: fixed formatting, removed unnecessary extra columns in tables, corrected numbering, and made links consistent.
-Here's the corrected, polished version:

----

 # Ultimate Edge & Corner Detector

-An interactive tool to **compare different edge and corner detection algorithms** on images — visualize and experiment with Sobel, Canny, Harris, and Shi‑Tomasi detectors side by side. ([GitHub][1])
+An interactive tool to **compare different edge and corner detection algorithms** on images  visualize and experiment with Sobel, Canny, Harris, and Shi‑Tomasi detectors side by side. ([GitHub][1])

 This app uses **Streamlit** to provide sliders for parameters and real‑time output so you can see how each algorithm responds to changes.